 If you have a new computer with the latest version of Windows 11, you may still need to transfer your files from the old computer.
-Usually, the easiest way is to copy the files to a USB external storage to move them over the new device, but you can also transfer the files over the network.
+Usually, the easiest way is to copy the files to a USB external storage to move them to the new device, but you can also transfer them over the network.

 The only problem with this last option is that if you use the File Explorer copy option, the process could take a long time and cause many issues.
 However, you could use the Robocopy (Robust File Copy) command-line tool, which offers the fastest way to copy files over the network between an old and new Windows 11 computer.

-This guide will teach you how to use Robocopy to quickly transfer huge amounts of files over the network on Windows 11.
+This guide will teach you how to use Robocopy to quickly transfer vast amounts of files over the network on Windows 11.

 Copy files over network fast on Windows 11 using Robocopy

-Although Robocopy lets you copy files faster than using File Explorer, it’s always recommended a wired connection for the best results.
+Although Robocopy lets you copy files faster than File Explorer, a wired connection is always recommended for the best results.
 The time to complete the transfer will depend on the connection, type of files, and hard drive performance.

 The copy process includes two steps.
 You first need to set up file sharing on the source computer and then use Robocopy in the destination computer to transfer the files.